Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 Making your own almond butter allows you to control the ingredients and texture, plus it can be more economical than buying it from the store.
 It's a fun and satisfying (but somewhat noisy) kitchen project!

-Thanks for stopping by my "dried fruit bars recipe" page.
+Thanks for stopping by to read all about my dried fruit bars recipe!

 If you like the content, please give me some love by clicking on the 🩷 in the lower right hand corner (on just about all my pages).
 This signals to me that you find it enjoyable and useful.
 Thank you so much!